Geraldine Dawson

-Geraldine Dawson is an American child clinical psychologist, specializing in autism.
-She has conducted research on early detection, brain development, and treatment of autism spectrum disorders (ASD) and collaborated on studies of genetic risk factors in autism.
-Dawson is William Cleland Distinguished Professor of Psychiatry and Behavioral Sciences and professor of psychology and neuroscience, former director, Duke Institute for Brain Sciences and director of the Duke Center for Autism and Brain Development at Duke University Medical Center.
-Dawson was president of the International Society for Autism Research, a scientific and professional organization devoted to advancing knowledge about autism spectrum disorders.
+Geraldine Dawson is an American child psychologist, specializing in autism.
+Her research has focused on early detection, brain development, and early intervention.
+Dawson is William Cleland Distinguished Professor of Psychiatry and Behavioral Sciences and professor of psychology and neuroscience, former director, Duke Institute for Brain Sciences and founding director of the Duke Center for Autism and Brain Development at Duke University Medical Center.
+Dawson was president of the International Society for Autism Research, a scientific and professional organization devoted to advancing knowledge about autism.
 From 2008 to 2013, Dawson was research professor of psychiatry at the University of North Carolina at Chapel Hill and was chief science officer for Autism Speaks.
 Dawson also held the position of adjunct professor of psychiatry at Columbia University and is professor emerita of psychology at University of Washington.
-She is a fellow of the American Psychological Society, American Psychological Association, International Society for Autism Research, and the Society of Clinical Child and Adolescent Psychology.
+She is a member of the American Academy of Arts and Sciences and a fellow of the American Psychological Society, American Psychological Association, International Society for Autism Research, and the Society of Clinical Child and Adolescent Psychology.

 Education

-Dawson received her Bachelor of Science degree in psychology from the University of Washington in 1974 and her Ph.D. in developmental psychology and child clinical psychology from the University of Washington in 1979.
+Dawson received a Bachelor of Science degree in psychology from the University of Washington in 1974 and her Ph.D. in developmental psychology with a minor in child clinical psychology from the University of Washington in 1979.
 In 1980, she was a postdoctoral fellow and clinical intern at the UCLA Neuropsychiatric Institute, where she specialized in neurodevelopmental disorders.
-She became a licensed practicing child clinical psychologist in 1980.
+She became a licensed practicing child psychologist in 1980.